 Part 21: Button Circuits and Mechanical Bounce — What Real-World Signals Look Like

-Following up on the previous article: we've cleared up the GPIO input path—pull-up input, Schmitt trigger, and the IDR register.
-In this article, we put theory into practice: drawing the wiring diagram, calculating current, and tackling a problem that LED tutorials never mention—mechanical bounce.
+Following up on the previous part: We've sorted out the GPIO input path—pull-up input, Schmitt trigger, and the IDR register.
+In this part, we put theory into practice: we'll draw a wiring diagram, calculate the current, and then tackle a problem you'll never encounter in LED tutorials—mechanical bounce.

-In the LED tutorial, we used the on-board LED on the Blue Pill—connected to PC13, requiring no external wiring.
-Buttons are different—the Blue Pill has no on-board user button (the reset button is dedicated to the NRST pin and cannot be used as a general-purpose button), so you need to wire one up yourself.
+In the LED tutorial, we used the onboard LED on the Blue Pill board—connected to PC13—which required no external wiring.
+Buttons are different—the Blue Pill doesn't have a dedicated user button (the reset button is dedicated to the NRST pin and can't be used as a general-purpose button), so you need to wire one up yourself.

 STM32F103C8T6 内部